kiringodhwani/HiddenGR-Overcooked/README.md

 1. The environment creates SimAgents for visualization and physics handling.
 2. Outside the environment, decision-making agents (RealAgent, HybridAgent, FetchingAgent) are initialized with the same names.
 3. At each timestep:
-    a.
-Each decision-making agent receives the current observation (which includes the SimAgents)
+    * Each decision-making agent receives the current observation (which includes the SimAgents)
-    b.
-The decision-making agent finds its corresponding SimAgent in the observation
+    * The decision-making agent finds its corresponding SimAgent in the observation
-    c.
-The decision-making agent updates its state based on the SimAgent (location, holding)
+    * The decision-making agent updates its state based on the SimAgent (location, holding)
-    d.
-The decision-making agent decides what action to take
+    * The decision-making agent decides what action to take
-    e.
-The action is passed to the environment, which updates the SimAgent accordingly
+    * The action is passed to the environment, which updates the SimAgent accordingly

 ### RealAgent vs. FetchingAgent vs. HybridAgent